mitmedialab/2019-MIT-Computational-Law-Course/agenda.md

 # Working Agenda

+> This is a working agenda and will be refined as the week progresses.
+Registered students will receive connection information for the online sessions on Day 1 and may participate by hangout in online breakout sessions on Day 2 and 3.

 ## Day 1

 11:00 - 11:30 - 01A - Dazza Greenwood - Overview and launch
+infor
 11:30 - 12:00 - 01B - Bryan Wilson - Computational Law Overview and Docassemble

 12:00 - 12:30 - Break